TarikEren/cpp_virtual_machine/README.md

 | SAVE          | 0x4XXX    | Saves a value to the stack                                                            |
 | INT           | 0x5XXX    | Sets the AX register's value as an integer                                            |
 | PRINT         | 0xF000    | Prints the top of the stack (Might change this to an addressed instruction later on.) |

+### Todos

+Add more commands for the shell.
+Change the machine logic so that it doesn't kill the entire program.
+Add a makefile.
+/T